Slackadays/Hajime/README.md

 # Using Hajime
 This script is a cinch to actually use.
 To check its status, run

-    sudo systemctl status start
+    sudo systemctl status hajime
-and substitute "start" if you have renamed the systemd service file.
+and substitute "hajime" if you have renamed the systemd service file.
 This will display the messages sent by Hajime.
 For debugging, you may also run it manually.

 # How It Works
 Hajime is a fairly simple program, all things considered.
 It starts by performing file checks followed by a scan of the /proc virtual filesystem to get a maximum PID.
 This is done for optimization.
 Then, a device is mounted (if set to do so) and the specified command is run.
 A perpetual check of /proc is now done to search for a PID that has a particular keyword in it.
 If the Minecraft server stops, then the keyword is no longer present and the cycle starts over again.